SAIED747/Custom-Flight-Controller/README.md

 ---

+## 🎥 Flight Demonstration
+YOU CAN SEE THEM IN THE VIDEOS FOLDER ABOVE

 # 📌 About the Project

 This repository contains the embedded firmware for a **custom quadcopter flight controller**, written entirely in **C** and developed for the **STM32H743VIT6** microcontroller using both **STM32 HAL and LL drivers**.